RasmusEdgar/dintwm/readme.txt

     dintwm -U 320 -L 320 -t

-It is of course possible to use something as FKey to bind the above commands to your own HotKeys and thereby using Dintwm as manual tiling utility.
+It is of course possible to use something as FKey to bind the above commands to your own HotKeys and use Dintwm as a manual tiling utility.

 Options are: